theXappy/RemoteNET/README.md

 ### ✳️ Creating New Remote Objects
 Sometimes the existing objects in the remote app are not enough to do what you want.
 For this reason you can also create new objects remotely.
-Use the `Activator`-lookalike for that cause:
+Use the `Activator`-lookalike for that:
 ```C#
 // Creating a remote StringBuilder with default constructor
 RemoteObject remoteSb1 = remoteApp.Activator.CreateInstance(typeof(StringBuilder));